 IN THIS ARTICLE

-Provides an overview of Qumulo Core's Instant Software Upgrade
+This article provides an overview of Qumulo Core's Instant Software Upgrade.

-In Qumulo Core 3.3.2 or above, the Qumulo file and data protection system is separated from the host in charge of running the operating system and several ancillary services that are specific to each hardware or cloud platform Qumulo supports.
-Now that the Qumulo services run in a lightweight container in user space, we can rapidly change from one version of Qumulo Core to the next by simply loading a new container and pointing our runtime environment to that new software.
+In Qumulo Core 3.3.2 (or higher), the Qumulo file and data protection system is separate from the host in charge of running the operating system and several additional services specific to each hardware or cloud platform that Qumulo supports.
+Because Qumulo services run in a lightweight container in the user space, it is possible to quickly move from one version of Qumulo Core to the next by loading a new container and pointing the runtime environment to the new software.

-In contrast, the server maintains the Linux OS we rely on and several other services through most upgrades as these platform components change much less frequently than the container (our file and protection systems).
-As a result, software upgrades will have no more than 30 seconds of downtime regardless of platform or node count, so long as that upgrade does not change the underlying host.
+In contrast, a server maintains the Linux operating system that we rely on and several other services through most upgrades because these platform components change much less frequently than the container and the file and data protection systems.
+Thus, software upgrades have no more than 30 seconds of downtime regardless of platform or node count, as long as the upgrade doesn't make changes to the underlying host.

 Upgrade Type Tables

-NOTE: Upgrading past a Platform upgrade will still require a reboot, even if you are not installing the exact build in question.
-For example, if your cloud cluster is running Qumulo Core 4.0.0, installing Qumulo Core 4.1.0 will trigger a Platform upgrade, as the installation includes all changes contained in Qumulo Core 4.0.6, which is labeled as a Platform upgrade.
+NOTE: Upgrading past a platform upgrade still requires a node reboot, even if you don't install the exact build: for example, if your cloud cluster runs Qumulo Core 4.0.0, installing Qumulo Core 4.1.0 triggers a platform upgrade, because the installation includes all changes contained in Qumulo Core 4.0.6 that is a platform upgrade.

-The Qumulo upgrade process has two phases, prepare and commit.
-The prepare phase stages the new image in an alternate boot drive partition while the current Qumulo Core image continues to run and is solely responsible for the background work (unpack and write the qimg/platform image, upgrade firmware, etc.).
-Once the prepare phase is complete, we move on to the commit phase.
+The Qumulo Core upgrade process has two phases, preparation and commit.
+The preparation phase stages the new image in an alternate boot drive partition while the current Qumulo Core image continues to run; this phase is responsible only for the background work (unpacking and writing the platform image and upgrade firmware, and so on).
+When the preparation phase is complete, we continue to the commit phase.

-Moving forward, the product release notes for each version of Qumulo Core will specify Instant Software Upgrade or Platform Upgrade.
-Additionally, we will outline what required changes to the OS/platforms are being made and provide an estimated upgrade time so that you can plan your maintenance window accordingly.
+The release notes for each version of Qumulo Core specify whether the version is an instant software upgrade or a platform upgrade, outline what required changes to the operating system or platform occur, and provide an estimated upgrade time so that you can plan your maintenance window.

-- While an Instant Software Upgrade will take a cluster offline for less than 30 seconds, you may notice that the end-to-end upgrade process takes longer while the system performs several background tasks to prepare as stated above.
-This is normal and does not impact your end users' experience.
+- While an instant software upgrade takes a cluster offline for less than 30 seconds, you might notice that the end-to-end upgrade process takes longer while the system performs several preparatory background tasks.
+This is normal and does not impact your users' experience.

 - The steps to upgrade Qumulo Core remain the same.
-Reference the Qumulo Core Upgrades via UI article for more details on the process.
+For more information about this process, see Qumulo Core Upgrades via UI.

-- Instant Software Upgrades will not impact existing support for the QQ CLI or API commands.
+- Instant software upgrades don't impact existing support for the qq CLI or API commands.

-- Qumulo Core is containerized with the Ubuntu-native container technology systemd-nspawn for its light management overhead and full control of the operating system.
-There are many other potential benefits of using container technology, such as separate security profiles, but we use it to provide a one-step deployment vehicle of Qumulo software.
+- Qumulo Core is containerized using the Ubuntu-native container technology systemd-nspawn that provides light management overhead and full control of the operating system.
+We use containers as one-step deployment vehicles for Qumulo Core.

-- While Qumulo is now leveraging containers in our technology, this does not change the supported deployment options we offer.
-We will continue to certify a set of physical and cloud platforms for you to choose from that will suit the needs of your specific workflow.
-To learn more about our supported platforms, work with your Qumulo Sales Engineer or Customer Success representative.
+- We continue to certify a set of physical and cloud platforms for you to choose from.
+To learn more about our supported platforms, work with a Qumulo Sales Engineer or a Customer Success representative.

-- Keep in mind that if you are doing multiple upgrades back to back, you may encounter one or more incremental release(s) along the way that are platform upgrades that must be installed before proceeding.
-Before performing back to back upgrades, reach out to the Qumulo Care team for guidance.
+- If you perform multiple upgrades back to back, you might encounter one or more platform upgrades in one of the incremental releases; you must install these upgrades before you proceed.
+Before performing back to back upgrades, reach out to the Qumulo Care Team for guidance.

 Like what you see?
 Share this article with your network!